castle-engine/castle-engine/examples/research_special_rendering_methods/test_rendering_opengl_capabilities/README.md

-# Test Rendering With Various OpenGL(ES) Context Capabilities
+# Test Rendering With Various OpenGL(ES) Capabilities

 This example sets `TGLFeatures.RequestCapabilities` and then tests a few standard engine rendering techniques, to make sure everything works at all OpenGL "capabilities" variants that we support.